maartenpaul/NL-BIOMERO/README.md

 ## Slurm specifics

-Checkout the [OMERO Slurm Client documentation](https://nl-bioimaging.github.io/omero-slurm-client/) for more details on how to setup your Slurm connection with OMERO.
+Checkout the [BIOMERO documentation](https://nl-bioimaging.github.io/omero-slurm-client/) for more details on how to setup your Slurm connection with OMERO.

 In short, you always need:
 - (headless) SSH setup to Slurm server from your host computer.
 See for example `ssh.config.example`.